dieter-wilhelm/apdl-mode/README.md

 open the accompanying configuration [example-file](apdl-config.el).

-<a id="orgc14c1a2"></a>
+<a id="orgb28867d"></a>

 # Bugs and Problems

-APDL-Mode was tested using Ansys v201 and v211 under Windows 10 with Emacs-27.
-Under GNU-Linux it was used with Emacs-24 and Emacs-28
+APDL-Mode was tested using Ansys v201 and v211 under Windows 10 with Emacs-27.1.
+Under GNU-Linux the mode was developed and checked under both Emacs-24.3 and Emacs-28.1

 Feedback is always welcome.
 If you have issues while installing and running this mode or want to suggest improvements you have the